Back-pinning Probe Set

 *At Pico we are always looking to improve our products.
 The tools used in this guided test may have been superseded and the products above are our latest versions used to diagnose the fault documented in this case study.

 The purpose of this test is to investigate the operation of a Hall Effect Road Speed Sensor based on output voltage and frequency in response to road speed.

-The Electronic Control Module (ECM) has the ability to adjust the engines idle speed when the vehicle is slowing or stationary by using information from the Road Speed Sensor (RSS).
+The Control Module has the ability to adjust the engines idle speed when the vehicle is slowing or stationary by using information from the Road Speed Sensor (RSS).

 The sensor is a 3 wire device and will have a supply at battery voltage, an earth and a digital square wave output also switching at 12 volts.

 With the appropriate electrical connection made to the RSS output, raise one wheel with a trolley and place an axle stand under the suspension unit.
 Start the engine and select a gear, a waveform switching from 12 volts to zero should be seen.
 As the road speed is increased the frequency of the switching should be seen to increase.
 This change can also be measured on a multimeter with frequency capabilities.